Girish-Krishnan/ECE253-Project/README.md

 * **Rotate 90°:** Rotate the video view and saved images clockwise by 90 degrees.
 * **Left / Right Arrow Keys:** Step through frames.
 * **Spacebar:** Save the current frame.

+## LaTeX Code (for project proposal and report)

+See the directory `project-proposal/` for the LaTeX code used to generate the project proposal.